 The Isle of Islay on Scotland’s west coast is one of the country’s premier tourist destinations, and not just for its whisky distilleries.
-This is an island that offers visitors a wonderful experience whether it’s wildlife watching, relaxing on a beach, hiking through picturesque countryside or boat tours around the coastline.
+This is an island that guranatees visitors a great experience, whether wildlife watching, relaxing on a beach, hiking through picturesque countryside, or taking a boat tour around the coastline.

 Discover tips and advice for visiting the Isle of Islay with this article that explains how to get there, how to travel around the island, the weather, and the best places to visit.

-Of course, many people visit Islay for the whisky distilleries – there are 9 of them – but the island is also a nature-lovers dream destination and photographers will have a memorable time at places like Loch Gruinart (home to over 20,000 geese) and Loch Indaal (home of rare birds like corncrake and chough).
+Of course, many people visit Islay for the whisky distilleries – there are nine of them – but the island is also a nature lover’s dream destination, and photographers will fall in love with places like Loch Gruinart (home to over 20,000 geese) and Loch Indaal (home to rare birds like corncrakes and choughs).

 If you’re not interested in wildlife you’ll be pleased to know the island’s climate benefits from the warm Gulf Stream that ensures mild temperatures and lots of sunny days from April to August, which makes the golden sand beaches at Laggan Bay and Gruinart extremely inviting.

 Tours of Islay

 There are a lot of places to discover on Islay.
 There are beautiful coastlines to walk around, historic whisky distilleries to visit, and incredible wildlife-watching opportunities around every corner.
 While you might be tempted to just set off and see what you stumble across, it’s sometimes best to join a guided tour, especially if it’s your first visit.